 It is recognized that participation in co-curricular activities and athletics can prove to be a valuable experience for the high school student.
 All participants will comply with both Pittsgrove Township Board of Education Policy and NJSIAA Rules and Regulations.
 Eligibility is based on age, previous credits earned, and grades earned for the semester prior to participation.
 To be eligible for co-curricular activities and athletics during the fall and winter seasons, a student must have passed 30 credits for the preceding year.
 All 9th grade students are eligible upon entering high school.
-To be eligible for co-curricular activities and athletics during the fall semester.
+To be eligible for co-curricular activities and athletics during the spring season, a student must have earned a minimum of 15 credits in coursework during the fall semester.
 These are general guidelines for eligibility.
 Any student or parent with questions should address either a School Counselor or the Athletic Director.